 The third skiing area is called Solaise, also the name of the dominant mountain that over looks Val d'Isere.
 The Solaise mountain has been re carved to improve the skiing descent and is just one small part of this magnificent skiing area.
 You can ski to le Laisinant from here via the famous blue piste 'L' or via the red 'Mattis', this is just the tip of the iceberg.

 The fourth skiing area, Le Fornet, is high up at the end of the valley.
 Le Fornet is a very popular area boasting great skiing conditions with some of the best fresh snow found high up on the Glacier du Pisaillas.

-The neighbouring ski area of Tignes offers yet another wide and varied ski area.
+The neighbouring ski area of Tignes offers further expansive and varied terrain.

 Val d'Isere and Tignes combined are formally know as "L'espace Killy" after Jean - Claude Killy, two times World Cup champion from 1967 to 1968, and winner of three gold medals at the 1968 winter Olympics in Grenoble.